 Home » Anita Parker, 37: Vanished From L.A.
 In 1998

 There were over 1,000 pictures and multiple videos of girls and women, some who looked to be incapacitated or dead and others who were nude.
 Some of the women in the photos were found to be alive and claimed that Franklin never hurt them.
 Investigators learned that many women were deceased, victims of Franklin’s decades-long killing spree.
-Thirty-five of those women still have yet to be identified and police have released photos of these women hoping that the public can help identify them.
+Thirty-five of those women still have yet to be identified, and police have released photos of them, hoping that the public can help with identification.

 Anyone with information about this case is urged to contact the Los Angeles Police Department at (213) 486-6830.
 The agency case number is 98-12-61026.